MathiasGartner/TDVMC/README.md

 ## Run a simulation

-The simulation config file needs to be provided as the first parameter to the program.
+The simulation config file needs to be provided as the first parameter to the program, eg:

 `./build/TDVMC ./config/Bosons1D_quench.config`